khansubhan95/khansubhan95.github.io/_posts/2018-12-31-my-notes-setup.md

 Another useful feature is adding links to other notes.
 This can be done by using `[[note name]]`.
 This approach works in both nvALT and 1Writer.

 Earlier, I used to use Apple Notes for note taking.
 However I found that I was increasingly wasting time on formatting and other bells and whistles.
 I found this plaintext note taking approach to be time saving and more customisable.

+**Update**

+I have started using Bear notes instead of nvALT.
+Bear is focused on markdown, but also provides additional features like tags, multiple export option, a dozen themes and a beautiful UI.